 Arrive home today depending on your flight schedule.

-Sail the Peninsula to south of the Antarctic Circle with explorations of scenery and wildlife on shore and by Zodiac.
+Sail amid glaciers to south of the Antarctic Circle—explore scenery and huge penguin colonies on shore and by Zodiac.

 The 98-passenger Vavilov was built specifically to sail in polar regions.
 Ship amenities include comfortable presentation room, fitness and spa centers, gift-shop, bar and lounge, outside BBQ and observation decks, and open-bridge policy.
 A fast cruising speed of 13.5 knots allows more time ashore and more flexibility in changing weather.
 The ship carries a fleet of ten Zodiacs for our shore landings.
 All cabins feature windows or portholes for ample natural light.